nbossett/sqLITER/README.md

 # sqLITER
 C++ Wrapper for SQLite (Embedded Database Library)

 sqLITER is a simplified wrapper to access the widely used SQLite database library which is written on a C API model.
+Licensing is GPL Lesser (Library) License v3.0.

 This wrapper preserves that basic call/return value API philosophy but will eventually raise exceptions as an option.